Nuklon/Steam-Economy-Enhancer/README.md

 *    A summary of all items from both parties.
 *    Select all items of the current page.

-Pricing can be based on the lowest listed price or the price history (or a combination) and your own minimum and maximum prices.
+Pricing can be based on the lowest listed price, the price history and your own minimum and maximum prices.

 **Download**